thomas-xin/Miza/README.md

 #### Dependencies:

-* Miza should automatically the required dependencies right after running her for the first time, notably the Python modules and FFmpeg.
+* Miza should automatically download and install the required dependencies immediately after running her for the first time, notably the Python modules and FFmpeg.

 ##### Additional Notes: